quackness/snake-client/README.md

     * "q"
     *
 ## Credits
 The project was not built from scratch.
-The original author is [Tania Rascia] (https://www.taniarascia.com/).
+The original author is [Tania Rascia](https://www.taniarascia.com/).